michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-12-conclusion.md

 **That's exactly the mindset needed for this work.**

 AI in education isn't settled science.
-We're all figuring this out together—what works, what doesn't, what's ethical, what's effective.
+We're all figuring this out together,what works, what doesn't, what's ethical, what's effective.
 You're not behind.
 You're not too late.
 You're here, right now, at exactly the right time.

 You have:
 - The knowledge (this booklet)